nayan-tech/nayan-blog/source/_posts/binarized-neural-network.md

 ![Comparison of accuracies on the ImageNet dataset](https://cdn-images-1.medium.com/max/2000/1*LFKiAPicXJQId3XbanwZyw.png)*Comparison of accuracies on the ImageNet dataset*

 On combining the above two i.e. DABNN and Methodology we can get more virtuous results.
 One of the classical examples we have got is [Tiny YOLOV4 XNOR](https://github.com/AlexeyAB/darknet/blob/master/cfg/tiny-yolo_xnor.cfg).
-It uses a 1-bit XNOR operation to perform object detection.
+It uses a optimized XNOR operation to perform object detection.
+You can use this to build traffic monitoring, smart city, danger detection etc use cases.
 At [nayan](nayan.co) we use this to process videos fast on edge.
+We can also use this technique with Pruning which reduces the network complexity by manyfolds.
+You can read more from [here](https://nayan.co/blog/AI/pruning-1/)